StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 The DS loads each overlay to a specific area of memory.
 Some overlays may overlap in memory, but they can only overlap if the two overlays will never be loaded together.

 _Explorers of Sky_ has 36 overlays.
 The code that handles gameplay inside dungeons is stored in overlays 29 and 31, while the code that handles cutscenes and overworld movement is stored in overlay 11.
-Both dungeon and overworld gameplay require overlay 10, so this overlay is loaded for both of those modes.
+Both dungeon and overworld gameplay require overlay 10, so this overlay is loaded for both of these modes.
 Overlay 29 is loaded to address 0x22DC240, overlay 10 is loaded to address 0x22BCA80, and overlay 31 is loaded to address 0x2382820.

 In-game, values in an overlay are accessed using their address within the overlay file plus the overlay file's address.
 For example, the data at address 0x4 in `overlay_0029.bin` is accessed in-game using address 0x22DC244 (0x4 + 0x22DC240).

 The exceptions to overlays are `arm9.bin` and `arm7.bin`.
-These contain the game's core systems, such as the code needed to load overlays, and thus are never unloaded. `arm9.bin` is loaded at address 0x2000000, while `arm7.bin` is handled by the DS's secondary ARM7TDMI processor.
+These contain the game's core systems, such as the code needed to load overlays, and thus are never unloaded. `arm9.bin` is loaded at address 0x2000000, while `arm7.bin` is handled by the DS's secondary ARM7TDMI CPU.
 You'll probably not need to worry about `arm7.bin` unless you're looking into the specialized processes it is responsible for, such as audio.

 >During Ghidra setup earlier, you set the Base Address of `arm9.bin` to 0x2000000, and the overlay files to their respective addresses.
 This matches where the DS loads the ROM files in memory, and supplying these address to Ghidra helps it to better analyze the code.